Samahil Municipality

-Samahil Municipality (Yucatec Maya: "place of the legume") is one of the 106 municipalities in the Mexican state of Yucatán containing (185.22 km2) of land and is located roughly 35 km southwest of the city of Mérida.
+Samahil Municipality (Yucatec Maya: "place of the legume") is a municipality in the Mexican state of Yucatán containing 185.22 km2 of land and is located roughly 35 km southwest of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest and was located in the chieftainship of Ak Canul.
 After colonization, the area became part of the encomienda system with various encomenderos.
 The first was Rodrigo Alvarez in 1549 and later, José Solís Osorio in 1704.